tsotzolas/wildfly_maven_plugins_examples/README.md

 Some examples for Wildfly Maven Plugin with Mysql

+All the example work with Wildfly 10

+Add Mysql JDBC driver

+Add Datasource to Wildfly Server

 ## Instructions
 * Check out the project
 * Go to the folder that depending on what you want to do